İdil Biret: Musical career

 In September 2006 a biography "Idil Biret - Une Pianiste Turque en France" was written by a French author, Prof. Dominique Xardel and published by Buchet/Chastel in France.
-The book has been recently translated into Turkish and published by Can Yayinlari.
+The book has been translated into Turkish and published by Can Yayinlari.
 The German translation of the book has been published by Staccato Verlag in September 2007.
 Russian translation will be available shortly.
 English translation of the book is also available in a special edition privately.